abhishekbapat/StaticHeapAnalyzer/README.md

 - Navigate to the `src` directory and run the `make` command.
 This will build all the passes.

 ## Running the Passes
 Four microbenchmarks are written to test these passes inside `./tests/benchmarks`.
-To run the passes navigate to the `benchmarks` directory and run the command `sudo bash run-analysis.sh`.
+To run the passes navigate to the `benchmarks` directory and run the command `sudo bash run-analysis.sh testName`.
+Eg. `sudo bash run-analysis.sh test1`.
+This will first analyse the bitcode without heap transformation, then run the transformation pass on the bitcode and finally analyse the bitcode again with transformation.